anantyash9/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This is much lower than the accuracy on the test set of 94.4%.

-It did not predict the sign "Road Narrows on Right"	correctly but if you look at the bar chart the 2nd most probable prediction for that sign was the correct one i.e "Road Narrows on Right".
+It did not predict the sign "Road Narrows on Right"	correctly but if you look at the bar chart the 2nd most probable prediction for that sign was the correct one i.e. "Road Narrows on Right".

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)